Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 [**takehirotei**](https://osu.ppy.sh/users/11793794) has produced over 20 songs for various community tournaments, 6 of them being for Global Taiko Showdown.
 Here's their perspective on how it all goes down:

-> For the production process, the host will set a deadline on the song, as well as some restrictions on the song (eg. BPM limit, intensity, genres and more) in order to make sure the song will fit nicely to the planned (or not planned) slots.
+> For the production process, the host will set a deadline on the song, as well as some restrictions on the song (e.g. BPM limit, intensity, genres and more) in order to make sure the song will fit nicely to the planned (or not planned) slots.
 From time to time, we sometimes also send wips of the current state of the song to make sure that the song is going to the correct direction.
 This will ensures that we dont have to do unnessary changes later on when the full song is done, which can saves us a lot of time.
 >
-> <!-- As for expectations,-->[...] sometimes when a part in the song needs modifications, the host will give some comments on how to fix the issues on the said part.
+> [...] sometimes when a part in the song needs modifications, the host will give some comments on how to fix the issues on the said part.
 For example, extending certain instrument length, reducing the volume of certain instruments, reduce the spam kicks and etc.

 Having experienced working with around 10 different tournament series, are there any differences?

 > I'd say not too different.
 The only difference I'd say is how the host handles the procedure.<!-- Generally, we will be ask if we are down to make a song for a tournament, then we are given the details of how the song would go, then we start cooking it and send wips to them. --> [...]
-What's different is sometimes, the host might add you into the mapping channel, so that when the mapper has any questions for the composer, the composer can help them with it (eg. "what snappings are in this part?", "what is the time signature for this part?" and so on). <!-- But yeah, this is the general process of how a custom song is made in community tournaments. -->
+What's different is sometimes, the host might add you into the mapping channel, so that when the mapper has any questions for the composer, the composer can help them with it (e.g. "what snappings are in this part?", "what is the time signature for this part?" and so on). <!-- But yeah, this is the general process of how a custom song is made in community tournaments. -->
 >
 > One of the challenge that I've faced in making songs for osu! tournaments is to do a bit of research on the style the host is going to put me into.
 As there are many.
 For example, let's say if the host wants the song to be in DT1 slot for osu!taiko, then I need to do a bit of research on the songs that are usually used in that slot.
+>
-But if I'm lucky, sometimes the host will list down a long list of description on how the song will goes (thanks Kasumi), this will really help us composers to work on the correct direction.
+> But if I'm lucky, sometimes the host will list down a long list of description on how the song will goes (thanks Kasumi), this will really help us composers to work on the correct direction.
 Another challenge that I'm facing while making songs for tournaments (or rhythm games in general) is that these kind of songs usually doesnt have much chill parts, which sometimes it's a little bit challenging to make a song with most of the parts are intense parts.

 Regarding organisers giving detailed directions, mangomizer explained in the video mentioned in the beginning that this is something the World Cups did initally, but moved away from due to it resulting in less cohesive songs.

 Whether to give more creative freedom to the artist or to prompt them with more detail in order to fit mappooling restrictions is an interesting question. takehirotei expanded on this a bit.

-> For prompting style, sometimes it can really help me to explore the paths that I have never gone before in composing (eg. trying out new genres), which is something that I really like to do.
+> For prompting style, sometimes it can really help me to explore the paths that I have never gone before in composing (e.g. trying out new genres), which is something that I really like to do.
 However, if I'm unable to follow the prompt, usually I'll also give a proposal on how I'll do the song while following parts of the prompt that I'm able to follow, so that the host/mappooler can move me to an appropriate slot or do necessary changes.
 >
-> But of course, sometimes the hosts also gives me the freedom to do whatever I want (eg. [Finale Battle of the Requiem](https://osu.ppy.sh/beatmapsets/1524502) \[for osu!
-Malaysia Tournament 2021\]).
-This definitely could result in more freedom in composing, as well as the freedom to explore some composing techniques (eg. usage of polyrhythm, microtonal, etc.)
+> But of course, sometimes the hosts also gives me the freedom to do whatever I want (e.g. [Finale Battle of the Requiem](https://osu.ppy.sh/beatmapsets/1524502)).
+This definitely could result in more freedom in composing, as well as the freedom to explore some composing techniques (e.g. usage of polyrhythm, microtonal, etc.)
 >
-> So I'd say, both [styles] work well for me, as they have their own challenges and exploration.
+> So I'd say, both styles work well for me, as they have their own challenges and exploration.

 It may be a question affected by highly individual factors from the composition, organisation and mappooling sides, as well as different perspectives and expectations for the songs themselves.
 We'll leave that to future organisers to think about.